0

 Andrew “A week after the shooting of Cherry Groce in Brixton, Cynthia Jarrett died during a police raid in Tottenham.
 Everybody knew there would be a response, but nobody was prepared for the severity of what followed.
 Police saturated the local streets.”

-A man is taken by police during the Broadwater Farm Riots in Tottenham, 1985.
+A black and white photograph capturing a man surrounded by police officers during the Broadwater Farm Riots in Tottenham, 1985.

 Broadwater Farm Riots, 1985.